-Phone calls from jail are recorded for later use as evidence.
-Be aware of this.
-Avoid talking about the case in any of these situations.
+They are recording phone calls from jail for later use as evidence.
+So be aware of this.
+And avoid talking about the case in any of these situations.

 The eighth tip for avoiding a marijuana arrest in a car is: be camera aware.